zhexuphd/home/index.md

 I currently work in **crisis communication** through **computational modeling** and **social computing**, studying how information and technology engage with **humanitarian crises** and how public decision-making is shaped as a result.
 Two current directions:
 - using natural language processing to classify humanitarian news corpora through the lens of communication ethics;
-- studying responsible AI and virtual reality embodiment in the mediation of humanitarian crisis
+- studying responsible AI and virtual reality embodiment in the mediation of humanitarian crisis.

 My work has been supported by the [German Research Foundation (DFG)](https://www.dfg.de/en), the [Alexander von Humboldt Foundation](https://www.humboldt-foundation.de/), and the [British Academy](https://www.thebritishacademy.ac.uk/).

 I have been a Visiting Scholar at the [London School of Economics and Political Science (LSE)](https://www.lse.ac.uk/).
-I hold degrees in engineering and media studies, and earned my Ph.D. in 2023 from the [University of Cologne](https://www.uni-koeln.de/en/).
+I hold degrees in engineering science and media studies, and earned my Ph.D. in 2023 from the [University of Cologne](https://www.uni-koeln.de/en/).
 While there, I served as a research and teaching assistant in media studies and received training in data science and machine learning from the [Center for Data and Simulation Science (CDS)](https://cds.uni-koeln.de/en/) and the [Department of Digital Humanities (IDH)](https://dh.phil-fak.uni-koeln.de/).

 Please feel free to contact me via email or through my [university profile](https://www.ifkw.uni-muenchen.de/organisation/personen/mitarbeiter/xu_zhe/index.html).